bids-standard/bids-specification/src/99-appendices/08-coordinate-systems.md

 anterior commissure in a brain.
 They can also be devices that generate a localizable signal that are placed in the intended position before scanning (i.e. markers).
-Positions of landmarks are identified via manual or automated algorithms that detect these landmarks in (e.g., MR) or from (e.g., MEG) the acquired data or via explicit encoding of position (e.g., EEG sensors, headshape/coil digitization).
+Positions of landmarks are identified via manual or automated algorithms that detect these fiducials in (e.g., MR) or from (e.g., MEG) the acquired data or via explicit encoding of position (e.g., EEG sensors, headshape/coil digitization).